jneurock/viking-base/README.md

 ## Getting Started

 Install the package via Bower:
 `bower install viking-base`

 Run the scaffolding script:
 `node bower_components/viking-base/install`

 Install the gulp build dependencies:
 `npm install`

 Try out the dev build:
 `gulp dev`

 ## gulp Targets

-Viking Base includes three Gulp build targets: dev, prod and default (which does not need to be specified).
+Viking Base includes three gulp build targets: dev, prod and default (which does not need to be specified).
 The goals of the gulp build are:

 * Compile Sass
 * Compile Handlebars templates